Can You Compost Coffee Filters?

 Once you start the biodegradable and composting process on a coffee filter that is wet, it can take anywhere from six months to eight months for a single filter to decompose.
 This is relatively quick and normal when it comes to organic decomposition.
 If you let the filter dry out, however, and start the decomposition process with a dry coffee filter, it will take even longer to start breaking down and decomposing.

-When you use a compost bin like Lomi, you can speed up that process to be anywhere from one month to four months, because the container is sealed, maintaining the appropriate moisture levels so that the breakdown cycle can happen at a much quicker rate.
+When you use a food recycler like Lomi, you can speed up that process to be anywhere from one month to four months, because the container is sealed, maintaining the appropriate moisture levels so that the breakdown cycle can happen at a much quicker rate.
 Those who enjoy growing their own plants or want to give back to the environment find this to be an ideal option, especially if you use lots of coffee filters and grounds regularly.

 Moving Forward With Your Coffee Filters